isomerpages/moe-nls/_co-curriculum/Co Curriculum Activities.md

 |:-:|---|---|---|
 | Art Club  <br>Club de Cuisine  <br>IT Club  <br>Entrepreneurship Club  <br>Environmental Club  <br>RippLes Club  | Dance  <br>Music  | Badminton  <br>Basketball  <br>Floorball  <br>Football  <br>Sepak Takraw  <br>Table Tennis  <br>Track & Field  <br>Net Ball  | Girl Guides  <br>National Civil Defence Cadet Corps  |
 |   |   |   |   |

+##### CCA POLICY CONCERNING STUDENTS:

+**It is mandatory for every student to participate in at least one CCA.**
+All students must participate in one CCA each year and must be present in all weekly CCA sessions on Thursday afternoons.
+Every student entering NLS is expected to be committed to his/ her CCA.
+Every student is expected to contribute and excel within the CCA that he/ she has chosen to join.

+**TRANSFER OF CCA**<br>
+Students are not allowed to transfer their CCA on their own accord.
+All transfer requests must be submitted formally in writing to the CCA Coordinator for the School's consideration and approval.
+The transfer of CCA can only be done within January.
+The CCA Transfer Form must be completed and submitted for the CCA Coordinator's consideration.

+##### EXCELLENCE IN CCA: AWARDS

+**CCA Merit Award:** <br>
+The **CCA Merit Award** awarded once every year to recognize and award top-performing students in each CCA.
+Criteria:

+1 \.
+Consistent attendance in CCA sessions;<br>
+2 \.
+Positive learning attitude;<br>
+3 \.
+Consistently demonstrates the SHINE values